 Laura Norris, J.D., is Santa Clara University School of Law’s Associate Clinical Professor; Co-Director, High Tech Law Institute; Director, Entrepreneurs’ Law Clinic; Director, Tech Edge J.D.
 Program, and Faculty Advisor, ChIPs Women in Tech Law as well as a MOBI Advisory Board Member.

 Mary Fuller, J.D., is a Senior Clinical Fellow at Santa Clara University’s School of Law’s Entrepreneurs’ Law Clinic and Entrepreneurs’ Legal Advising Clinic and the founder and principal at Fuller Tech Law in Silicon Valley.

 The Entrepreneurs’ Law Clinic at Santa Clara Law services the active local startup community by delivering quality legal services to entrepreneurs through the use of second- and third-year law students.
-Entrepreneurs have two opportunities to receive services: 1) The Entrepreneurs’ Law Clinic (ELC) is a transactional clinic assisting with transactions crucial to startup companies, such as business entity formation, financing, operational contracts, company policy, website terms of service, and intellectual property licensing; and 2) The Entrepreneurs’ Legal Advising Clinic (ELAC), a by-appointment brief advising sessions in which business owners and entrepreneurs meet with an experienced licensed pro bono business attorney and student volunteers to discuss business legal issues of concerns they may have.
-ELAC appointments between 30 and 60 minutes are typically offered over three Saturdays during the spring and fall terms.
+Entrepreneurs have two opportunities to receive services: 1) The Entrepreneurs’ Law Clinic (ELC) is a transactional clinic assisting with transactions crucial to startup companies, such as business entity formation, financing, operational contracts, company policy, website terms of service, and intellectual property licensing; and 2) Broncos Entrepreneurs Advisory Clinic Hours (BEACH), a by-appointment brief advising sessions in which business owners and entrepreneurs meet with an experienced licensed pro bono business attorney and student volunteers about business legal issues or concerns they may have.
+The sessions are for a set time, typically between 30 and 60 minutes.